Authentication

 Cookies

-Web browsers have become increasingly restrictive on cross-site cookie tracking and this affects how cookies can be used within a plugin.
+Web browsers have become increasingly restrictive on cross-site cookie tracking, which affects how cookies can be used within a plugin.

 Development